Estimated reading time: 4 minutes

 Peach fruit is somewhat protected from the disease by its furry skin.
 Nectarines are a different matter.
 Their smooth skin makes the fruit much more vulnerable to infection, as you can see from this photo.

-Notice how similar the disease looks on the fruit to the disease on the leaves.
+Notice how similar the disease on the fruit looks to the disease on the leaves.
 You can see the same rough, raised texture and the red colouring.

 The trigger to spray is bud-swell.
 Different varieties reach bud-swell at different times, which is where the skill comes in.